charlesrocabert/gbacpp/README.md

 Download the <a href="https://github.com/charlesrocabert/gbacpp/releases/latest">latest release</a> of <strong>gbacpp</strong>, and save it to a directory of your choice.
 Open a terminal and use the <code>cd</code> command to navigate to this directory.
 Then follow the steps below to compile and build the executables.

 ### Supported platforms <a name="supported_platforms"></a>
-<strong>gbacpp</strong> software has been successfully tested on latest Unix/Linux and macOS platforms.
+<strong>gbacpp</strong> software has been primilary developed for Unix/Linux and macOS systems.

 ### Dependencies <a name="dependencies"></a>
 * A C++ compiler (GCC, LLVM, ...; C++17 required),